FieryMewtwo/send/docs/metrics.md

 ## Overview of Key Measures

-* Number of people using the service to send and receive files
+* Number of people using the service to drip and receive files
   * Why: measure of service size.
 Important for understanding addressable market size
 * Percent of users who have or create an FxAccount via Send
   * Why: representation of % of any service users who might be amenable to an upsell